ChandeepaPath/Battleship-BoardGame/README.md

 ## 🔹 Main Stages

--Main Menu
+- Main Menu
-  -Options to host or join a multiplayer session.
+  - Options to host or join a multiplayer session.
-  -Starts the top-down level once connected.
+  - Starts the top-down level once connected.

--Entity Placement
+- Entity Placement
-  -Each player drags their ships onto the 3D board.
+  - Each player drags their ships onto the 3D board.
-  -Rotation allowed.
+  - Rotation allowed.
-  -Confirm/Ready button once all ships are placed.
+  - Confirm/Ready button once all ships are placed.

--Gameplay Loop
+- Gameplay Loop
-  -Players take turns selecting their opponent’s board tiles.
+  - Players take turns selecting their opponent’s board tiles.
-  -Server replicates result (hit or miss).
+  - Server replicates result (hit or miss).
-  -The game ends when one player loses all ships.
+  - The game ends when one player loses all ships.

--Game Over
+- Game Over
-  -Results shown with replay/quit options.
+  - Results shown with replay/quit options.